httptoolkit/httptoolkit-website/src/posts/idempotency-keys.md

 	.then((response) => response.json())
 ```

+## PATCH

+All the examples here have used POST, but it can help with PATCH too.
+This is especially useful if you're using [JSON Patch](https://jsonpatch.com/) or something similar, with atomic actions like `incrementBy: 1` which you want to make sure only increments one time.
+Learn more about making PATCH idempotent [in this article](https://apisyouwonthate.com/blog/idemptoency-keys/).

 ## Data Adapter

 The idempotency keys here are stored and checked in memory, which is fine for the demo but not so good in production as you might have multiple servers behind a load balancer with different memory.